rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

     --chain dev \
     --execution=wasm \
     --wasm-execution=compiled \
-    --pallet "fungible-token" \
+    --pallet "weights" \
     --extrinsic "*" \
     --steps 50 \
     --repeat 20 \
-    --output pallets/fungible-token/src/weights.rs
+    --output pallets/weights/src/weights.rs
 ```

-And you're all done :) You're newly generated weights are in the `pallets/fungible-token/src/weights.rs` file.
+And you're all done :) You're newly generated weights are in the `pallets/weights/src/weights.rs` file.
+Move it into the exercice !

-/!\ Your weight should match those in the `pallets/fungible-token/src/solution_weights.rs` file.
+/!\ Your weight should match those in the `ex06-weights/src/solution_weights.rs` file.
 Benchmark depends on the machine running them, so plain values will be different, but the *structure* of the weight should correspond (the number of reads, writes, the variables...).

 ### 3 - Integrating the new weights to the benchmark